Find flights

 Qantas cabins and seat classes

-Here’s a breakdown of what Qantas offers in each of its cabin classes.
+Here’s a breakdown of what Qantas offers in each of its cabin classes, so you can choose the right fit for your trip and budget.

 Qantas ultra-premium First Class seating is only available on Airbus flights, including the one from Los Angeles.
 The fourteen seats (or rather office cubicle-sized pods) are lined in a 1-1-1 pattern at the front of the aircraft’s lower level.

 The 56 cm-wide First Class seats can be converted to lie-flat mode with the touch of a button.
-For sleep time, flight attendants can make the bed with an 8 cm-thick mattress atop the seat, with luxury sheets, pillows and Qantas signature pyjamas and amenities.
+When you’re ready to sleep, the crew will make it up with a mattress pad, plush Sheridan sheets and pillows.
+You also get a pair of Qantas’s signature pyjamas to keep.

-While Qantas First Class doesn’t have the over-the-top private suites like some Middle Eastern airlines, it’s equal to that of any other airline going to Australia.
+While it might not have the fully enclosed private suites of some other airlines, Qantas First is a luxurious way to cross the Pacific.
 If you can afford the price or upgrade, I’d recommend it as a luxurious, restful and relaxing way to transit the Pacific in case you’re going via LA.

 Qantas Business Class